datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 Fully (also partially and somewhat) homomorphic encryption allows one to perform computations, such as addition or multiplication, on encrypted data.
-This provides the property of encryption in use but does not provide integrity protection or attestation.
+This provides the property of encryption in use but does not provide integrity protection or attestation like confidential computing does.
+Therefore, these two technologies can [complement to each other](https://confidentialcomputing.io/2023/03/29/confidential-computing-and-homomorphic-encryption/).

 Zero Knowledge Proofs or Protocols are a privacy-preserving technique (PPT) that allows one party to prove facts about their data without revealing anything else about